LearnLink Blog

 1. Input

-Children are exposed to pronouns through stories and songs.
-AI storytellers provide rich audio and visual input, helping children hear and see pronouns used correctly in context.
-They listen to tales featuring talking animals, naturally absorbing pronoun usage.
+Children meet pronouns through stories and songs.
+AI storytellers provide rich audio and visual input, so children hear and see correct pronoun use in context.
+They listen to tales with talking animals and absorb patterns such as "he runs," "she helps," "they play," and "it sleeps."

 2. Controlled Practice

-Learners complete simple tasks focused on one type of pronoun.
-This might involve choosing between 'he' or 'she' in a story, or filling in blanks.
-AI apps can offer immediate feedback, correcting mistakes and reinforcing proper usage.
+Learners complete simple tasks focused on one pronoun type.
+They might choose between 'he' and 'she' in a story, fill in a missing pronoun, or point to the character matching a sentence.
+AI apps can give immediate feedback, correct mistakes, and reinforce accurate usage before longer responses.

 3. Semi-Controlled Practice